nelsonstr/bc-monitor/README.md

 * Known issues:
     * Ethereum fees calculator not working with EIP-1559
     * blockdaemon websocket not working, we wss is using Chainstack.
-This can create some sync issues.

 # Mermaid diagram to illustrate the solution